JHP4911/JHP4911/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently learning MERN Stack
+- 👨🏽‍💻 I’m currently learning ML New Research and Development.
 - 💬 Ask me about anything, I am happy to help
 - 👨🏽‍💼 Active participant in Competitive Programming competitions
 - 🙍  Open Source Contributor